 The Indian historian A. Sreedhara Menon writes in his book A Survey of Kerala History that Islam may have arrived in Kerala by the seventh century but quotes Muslim travelers, like Sulaiman in 851, who say they know of no one who embraced Islam in the area at that time.
 Here is his verdict:

 On careful consideration of all aspects of the question, it would be seen that the Cheraman legend was only the figment of the imagination of some early writers.
 It is exceedingly doubtful if any Cheraman emperor became a convert to Islam. . . .
 The Cheraman legend is thus beyond doubt an anachronism.

 In conclusion, we see that there is very little evidence for Muhammad being a miracle-worker or an actual prophet sent by God.
 More than that, we see a good body of evidence against these claims.
 The earliest Muslims did not even appeal to these kinds of miracle claims to prove their faith.

-In contrast, the origin of the Christian faith in light of Jesus’ apparent defeat on the cross can’t be explained apart from Christ vindicating his identity as a prophet, miracle-worker, and most importantly as the Son of God by rising from the dead.
+In contrast, the origin of the Christian faith in light of Jesus’ apparent defeat on the cross can’t be explained apart from Christ vindicating his identity as a prophet, a miracle-worker, and most importantly the Son of God by rising from the dead.
 And that is why someone who is considering Islam should see that Muhammad is not a prophet.
-The time of prophets giving public revelation ended with Jesus Christ, or as Hebrews 1:1-2 says: “In many and various ways God spoke of old to our fathers by the prophets; but in these last days he has spoken to us by a Son, whom he appointed the heir of all things, through whom also he created the world.”
+The time of prophets giving public revelation ended with Jesus Christ, or, as Hebrews 1:1-2 says, “In many and various ways God spoke of old to our fathers by the prophets; but in these last days he has spoken to us by a Son, whom he appointed the heir of all things, through whom also he created the world.”